tblobaum/central-order/index.md

 They are moving toward you slower than at any other time.
 Blueshifted rays stabilize your sub-atomic particles like a boat moving faster through the water.
 This stabilization propagates upward and impacts your DNA, cells, organs, body, family, community, your nation and the entire animal kingdom.
+The activity level of predators of all kinds is lowest during the sunrise and highest at sunset just as all the Universe follows along.
 You could say that we life-forms are nothing but an accumulation of countless years of blueshift.

 ### CHAPTER IV
 THE WEEK IS SEVEN DAYS LONG and has been since the days of Babylon.
 Our Babylonian ancestors made the decision for a 7 day week.
 The days of the week have gone in sequential order for thousands of years without missing.
 The week is 7 days long due to a supernatural cycle identified by the Babylonians.
 Everyone knows that life on Earth goes haywire on the Full Moon.
 Life also goes haywire on the New Moon, the First Quarter Moon and the Third Quarter Moon.
 Babylonians first observed the Sabbath Day to avoid bad luck on these days.
 To observe the Sabbath properly is to do so on the quarters of the Moon.
 In fact, the Sabbath should be observed every 6 to 9 days.
 These days create a supernatural cycle for man.
 Yet, woman is possessed by the Moon all the time.
 Men should stay at home or near a religious facility on the quarters of the Moon.
 Women need to stay home because the men have gone haywire.
 There is a supernatural cycle that lasts about 7 days for a man.
 On this day something memorable happens: up, down, left, right, forward, backward, inside-out.
 This weekly cycle is like going before a judge in a courtroom.
 One thing for certain is it will be memorable, and black and white.